Back to Blog

 The firearm’s chambering may be 9mm Parabellum (also known as 9mm Luger or 9x19mm) but there are also other 9mm cartridges known as 9x21mm, 9mm Makarov, or 9x18mm which will not chamber in the same firearm even though they share the same caliber size.
 The 9mm Makarov or 9x18mm actually uses a slightly wider bullet caliber size measuring 0.365” instead of 0.355” to further confuse things.

 Gauges are similar to calibers, but they relate to shotguns.
 Common gauges you may see are 12, 16, 20, and 28 gauge.
 A 12 gauge shotgun has a bore diameter of 0.729”, or 18.5mm.
 So where does the number 12 come from?
 The 12 means that a dozen lead balls of 12 gauge diameter would be required to add up to one pound.
 The same holds for the other gauges.
 16 gauge needs 16 lead balls of 16 gauge diameter to add up to one pound.
-This also means that shotgun gauges run opposite what you would normally think.
-That is, a 12 gauge barrel is bigger than a 28 gauge barrel.

 DIFFERENT CALIBER SIZES

-You might think it’s easy to break down bullet caliber sizes by whether the caliber is designed to be used with a handgun or a rifle.
-That seems logical on its face, but with rifles chambered in what were traditionally pistol calibers and pistols chambered in what were strictly rifle calibers at one time, those lines have completely blurred in recent years.
+You might think it’s easy to break down bullet-diameter sizes by whether the caliber is designed to be used with a handgun or a rifle.
+With rifles chambered in what were traditionally pistol calibers and pistols chambered in what were strictly rifle calibers at one time, those lines have completely blurred in recent years.
+It is important for the buyer of a suppressor to understand what these mean.
+It is also important not to get hung up on bullet caliber sizes.

 COMMON BULLET CALIBER SIZES